July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

 CBCT and CT are not easy modalities to add in a veterinary hospital environment.
 Floor plan and power are not the only challenges we face either.
 The proper amount of training and the proper types of training are what make CT the greatest challenge of all imaging modalities.
 Even ultrasound (which requires copious amounts of personnel training) is actually easier to integrate into a vet practice than CT is.
 The bummer is that most vendors who are selling CBCT and CT to veterinarians are doing minimal training with their buyers.

-PRO: Quality.
+PRO: Perfect for small animal dentistry applications.
 Good image quality in canine and feline skulls as well as distal extremities.

 PRO: Always sold brand new.
 Cost $175k – $250k depending on the vendor.
 5-year warranty and service programs are offered with the purchase of CBCT from most vendors.

 CON: Field of View.
 A finite field of view on most CBCT machines can cause increased operator errors during acquisition.
-Most CBCT units do not move the patient or move through the patient cranial to caudal (automatically) which requires the manual movement of the patient by the operator and this produces multiple image stacks which each stack may only contain 1/3 or 1/2 of the targeted anatomy in larger canine patients.
+Most CBCT units do not move the patient or move through the patient cranial to caudal (automatically) which requires the manual movement of the patient by the operator and this produces multiple image stacks.

 CON: Training.
 Most vendors do not offer a comprehensive training program for vet techs and veterinarians.
 Most invest a few hours to teach the client basic operation with safety training after installation.
 This is problematic because the client is left to learn more valuable lessons by trial and error.